 Learn how to build a mud kitchen that’s perfect for keeping the kids entertained outside.
-Here are step-by-step directions for making an outdoor kitchen for under $100.
+Here are step-by-step mud kitchen plans for making an outdoor DIY mud kitchen for under $100.
 They’ll be cooking up nature soup and mud pies in no time.

-Ready to learn how to build a mud kitchen?
+Ready to learn how to make a mud kitchen?
 Last week, I didn’t even know there was such a thing and now here we are!
 I saw someone mention one on Instagram and I knew immediately that my kids would love one!
 They’ve been on a huge nature soup kick the past few weeks making soups and stews out of leaves, grass, dandelions, etc so a DIY mud kitchen seemed like a great fit for us.

 This is one of those times (and there are a lot of them) when it’s so nice to have a handy husband!
 I spent a few minutes scrolling through mud kitchens on Pinterest, screenshotted a few pictures to show him and asked him if he could build us one and six hours later, voila!